 Treatment Options For Alcoholism

 There is no absolute cure for alcoholism.
 The good news is, there are many options available to treat it.
-The first step most people take is detox.
+The first step most people take is detox in rehab centers in West Virginia.
 As mentioned before, take this step under professional supervision to avoid possible health risks.
 Some people who are at risk of severe withdrawal symptoms spend days in a hospital-based setting.
+After a successful medical detox, the next step of rehabilitation begins.

 Residential Treatment

-A program designed for people who need support around the clock.
+This is a program designed for people who need support around the clock.
 The physical and psychological effects of addiction are strenuous, and with this treatment program, our team oversees each patient on a 24-hour basis.

 After detox, patients overcome their addiction in our structured program that offers supportive emotional and medical attention.
-Then begins a full evaluation of each patient’s needs regarding their particular circumstance.
+Then, a full evaluation of each patient’s needs regarding their particular circumstance begins.
 Each patient receives a customized plan designed by licensed medical and clinical staff.
+Residential treatment facilities in WV are proven effective and give patients the best opportunity for success.

 Intensive Outpatient Program (IOP)